lsst-sqre/sqr-041/index.rst

 Security efforts for the Science Platform should focus on closing known vulnerabilities and defending against attackers doing mass vulnerability scans or using off-the-shelf exploit toolkits.
 Within that framework, the security gaps that pose the highest risk are:

-- :ref:`Security patching and upgrades of application and infrastructure <gap-patching>`
+- :ref:`Security patching and upgrades <gap-patching>`
-- :ref:`Security logging and alerting <gap-logging-alerting>`
+- :ref:`Logging and alerting <gap-logging-alerting>`
+- :ref:`Notebook attacks on services <gap-notebook-cluster>`

 The top recommendations for improving the Science Platform's security posture are:

 - Automate or regularly schedule patching and upgrades of critical services
 - Define normal administrative activity and begin alerting on unexpected privileged actions
+- Isolate notebook pods spawned by the Notebook Aspect so that they cannot make direct network connections to internal Science Platform services and have to use the ingress.

 Given the wide institutional and geographic diversity of the projected user base and the accompanying lack of management of or visibility into user endpoints, the Science Platform should be designed to assume that some of its users will be compromised at any given time.
-The goal of Science Platform security measures should therefore not be to prevent any compromise, but instead to detect attackers, limit the scope and damage of their activities, and cut off their access when they have been detected.
+The goal of Science Platform security measures should therefore not be to prevent any compromise, but instead to limit the number of attack points, detect successful attackers, limit the scope and damage of their activities, and cut off their access when they have been detected.

 This review is preliminary and is expected to expand as more information is gathered.